-The Ponderosa Pine can live up to to half a century and tower many hundreds of feet above the forest floor.
-One of the oldest and the tallest Ponderosas is located in Oregon and is a shade over 268 feet tall.
-“Young” trees can take 45- 60 years before they bear pine cones and this stage in their lives exhibit dark flakey bark and are called “blackjacks”.
+The Ponderosa Pine can live up to half a century and tower hundreds of feet above the forest floor.
+One of the oldest and tallest Ponderosas is located in Oregon and is a shade over 268 feet tall.
+“Young” trees can take 45- 60 years before they bear pine cones and at this stage in their lives exhibit dark flakey bark and are called “blackjacks”.

-Native Americans had a close relationship with Ponderosa Pines which provided them with seeds and sugary inner bark to eat, and pitch that could be used to seal out water from canoes, baskets and tents.
-The Indians would also intentionally set fires around the Ponderosas in order to eliminate encroaching shrubs and trees and give the great ones room to grow.
+Native Americans had a close relationship with Ponderosa Pines, which provided them with seeds, sugary inner bark to eat, and pitch that could be used to seal out water from canoes, baskets, and tents.
+The Indians would also intentionally set fires around the Ponderosas in order to eliminate encroaching shrubs and trees and give the great one’s room to grow.